drevops/git-artifact/README.md

           --no-cleanup                     Do not cleanup after run.
           --now=NOW                        Internal value used to set internal time.
           --push                           Push artifact to the remote repository.
 Defaults to FALSE.
-          --report=REPORT                  Path to the report file.
+          --log=LOG                        Path to the log/report file.
           --root=ROOT                      Path to the root for file path resolution.
 If not specified, current directory is used.
           --show-changes                   Show changes made to the repo by the build in the output.
           --src=SRC                        Directory where source repository is located.
 If not specified, root directory is used.